 Drill to Quiet Your Hands: The "Motorcycle" Drill

-This an excellent drill for feeling how to keep the clubface stable through impact without flipping it.
+This is an excellent drill for feeling how to keep the clubface stable through impact without flipping it.

 - Take your normal setup.